johnston9/la-donut/README.md

 2. #### As a Frequent User, I want to easily recover my password if I forget it.

-   - When the user clicks forgot password on their login they will be taken to a customizes series of Allauth pages to get a new password.
+   - When the user clicks forgot password on their login they will be taken to a customizes series of Allauth pages to get a new password.<br>
    See [Allauth](documentation/allauth) for all Allauth images.

 <p align="center"><strong>Reset Password</strong></p>